 Like Leighton, most of the artists built their studio-homes fairly early in their career, using them to help establish their artistic reputation.
 Every spring the studios would be opened up to the public as part of 'Show Sunday' where artists gave visitors to their home a preview of their entries for the Royal Academy exhibition that year.
 With so many notable artists living close by, Holland Park was a popular destination with ‘so many carriages and prettily dressed women about that it looked as if some particularly smart wedding were going on in Melbury Road.’
 In between these annual events, people could catch a glimpse of the artists' houses through the many illustrated 'at home' interviews with the artists published in newspapers and magazines.

 The artwork produced by the Holland Park Circle artists varied greatly, from seascapes to portraits, romantic genre paintings to social realism, and these differences were reflected in their studio-homes.
 Sculptors Mary and Thomas Thornycroft and their son Hamo Thornycroft had a specific set of practical requirements for their Melbury Road studio, which included a marble yard, a gallery and pointing studio.
 Painter Marcus Stone, who also lived on Melbury Road, had a dedicated glass Winter Studio constructed on the first floor, so that he could paint his models as if outdoors, from the comfort of his studio.

-Today, Leighton House is the only artist's studio-house in the circle open to the public, but you can learn more about the Holland Park Circle, by going on one of our dedicated Artists Houses Walking Tours.
+Today, Leighton House is the only artist's studio-house in the circle open to the public, but you can learn more about Frederic Leighton and the Holland Park Circle with our free Artists Houses Walking Tours.